Upgrade Business Internet in Canada: A Comprehensive Guide

 Step 1: Check your current plan.
 Many businesses are on older DOCSIS 3.0 plans without realizing faster options exist.
 Your ISP may have 1–2 Gbps plans available today.

 Step 3: Consider adding a backup connection.
-Even fast cable has a weakness: it’s shared infrastructure.
+Even fast cable has a weakness: it is shared infrastructure.
 During peak hours, you might see slowdowns.
-Adding a wireless backup gives you redundancy and more upload capacity.
+Adding wireless, Starlink, or another wired provider can help with business internet outage protection and more upload capacity.

 When Cable Won’t Cut It

 If your ISP isn’t investing in network upgrades, or you need guaranteed speeds with an SLA (Service Level Agreement), cable’s shared nature becomes a problem.
-That’s when you should look at dedicated fiber or microwave wireless.
+That’s when you should compare cable against dedicated fibre or leased line pricing, fixed wireless, and backup options.

 Cable is also typically asymmetrical fast downloads, slower uploads.
 If your business relies heavily on cloud backups, video conferencing, or uploading large files, you’ll feel the pinch.